-If a smoke alarm repeatedly sounds false alarms or intermittently chirps, many people often remove the battery to silence the noise.
+If a smoke alarm repeatedly sounds false alarms or intermittently beeps or chirps, you might be tempted to remove the battery to silence the noise.
 Instead of doing this, you should simply remove the cause of the alarm or move the unit itself to a different spot where smoke from cooking or steam from hot showers won't accidentally set it off.
-Or open a window to allow in fresh air.
+You could also open a window to allow in fresh air.

 A smoke alarm will also chirp or be set off from dust or dead insects that collect inside the unit.
 Instead of removing the battery, try to clean and vacuum out the unit to see if it stops beeping.
 Chirping can also be a sign that the battery is dying and needs to be replaced.
 A fresh battery should solve the problem.

 When to Replace the Battery in a Smoke Detector